apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 Users need to actively use the GraalVM Reachability Metadata central repository.
 The following configuration is for reference to configure additional Gradle Tasks for the project, and the documentation of GraalVM Native Build Tools shall prevail.
-Due to the limitations of Gradle 8.6, users need to introduce the JSON file of Metadata Repository through Maven dependency.
+Due to the limitations of https://github.com/gradle/gradle/issues/17559 , users need to introduce the JSON file of Metadata Repository through Maven dependency.
 Reference https://github.com/graalvm/native-build-tools/issues/572 .